sudo-owen/chinese-auto-anki/README.md

 # Introduction

 This is a script I made for myself to turn a csv file of Chinese characters into Anki flash cards, with English translations and pinyin.
+Note that it only works by default with simplified characters.

 Requires the package [genanki](https://github.com/kerrickstaley/genanki) to create the Anki deck.